Adam Philippe, Comte de Custine: Trial before the Tribunal

 Upon arrival in Paris, Custine displayed his usual sang froid, which seemed to exasperate his political enemies.
 He took private rooms in a furnished hotel, and rented a room for his secretary.
 He visited his son and daughter-in-law, and carried on his usual Parisian social calendar: he appeared in all the public places, at the Palais-Royal and the theater, and was received with noisy ovations and shouts of Vive Custine!
 The Committee of Public Safety ordered a policeman to accompany him everywhere.
 On 22 July, he was arrested and imprisoned in the Luxembourg.
 On 23 July, the news came that Mainz had capitulated; on 28 July came the news of the loss of Valenciennes.
-He was transferred to the Concierge on 28 July, and his rooms, those of his secretary, and those of his son were sealed, pending a search.
+He was transferred to the Conciergerie on 28 July, and his rooms, those of his secretary, and those of his son were sealed, pending a search.

 After three weeks of searches and examination, the public prosecutor Antoine Quentin Fouquier-Tinville drew up the indictment: Custine's crime, according to the representatives on mission, was negligence, for allowing the Allies to take Condé and Valenciennes, and also for the loss of Mainz, a city that Custine had abandoned when occupation became untenable.
 During his trial, Hébert continued to attack Custine via his newspaper, the infamous Père Duchene.

 This time Robespierre did not defend Custine.
 Custine's lovely daughter-in-law came daily to the courthouse to sit at his feet; eventually, the prosecutors accused the judges of postponing a verdict so that they could continue to gaze at her.
 The Revolutionary Tribunal convicted him of treason and he was executed by guillotine on the following day, 28 August 1793.